timschneeb/GalaxyBudsClient/docs/README_cze.md

 * [@grigorem](https://github.com/grigorem) - romský překlad
 * [@tretre91](https://github.com/tretre91) - francouzský překlad
 * [@Sigarya](https://github.com/Sigarya) - hebrejský překlad
+* [@domroaft](https://github.com/domroaft) - maďarský překlad

 ## Licence

 Tento projekt je licencován pod [GPLv3](https://github.com/ThePBone/GalaxyBudsClient/blob/master/LICENSE).
 Není přidružený se společností Samsung nebo pod jejich dohledem v jakémkoliv ohledu.

 ```
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,
 INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY,
 WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR
 THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```